Chord Sobolev inequalities: Introduction

 where $\sigma_{n,\alpha}$ is given in \eqref{optimal constant}.
 Equality holds if and only if $f$ is a constant multiple of the characteristic function of a ball. \end{ThmB}

-The chord Sobolev inequalities arise from isoperimetric inequalities for random lines in integral geometry, known as {\it chord isoperimetric inequalities}.
-More precisely, they can be interpreted as functional analogues of isoperimetric inequalities for chord power integrals, with $\alpha$ ranging over different intervals.
+The chord Sobolev inequalities are closely related to isoperimetric inequalities for random lines in integral geometry, known as {\it chord isoperimetric inequalities}.
+They can be interpreted as functional analogues of chord isoperimetric inequalities.

-For $\alpha\ge -1$ and a convex body $K\subset \rn$ (a convex compact set with non-empty interior), the chord power integral of $K$ is defined by
+For $\alpha>-1$ and a convex body $K\subset \rn$ (a convex compact set with non-empty interior), the chord power integral of $K$ is defined by

 where $|K\cap l|$ denotes the length of the intersection.
 Here $\Aff$ denotes the affine Grassmannian of $1$-dimensional lines in $\rn$ and $dl$ is the standard Haar measure on it (see Section \ref{chord and RaK} for details).
 The chord power integral has attracted increasing attention in recent years, mainly in connection with Minkowski-type problems (see, e.g., \cite{Cai2, GXZ, HHLW, LXYZ2020, XYZZ, XZ}).
 For recent results on inequalities involving chord power integrals, we refer the reader to \cite{XC, XS, Xu, Zh3}.